TurboYums/SEWebsite/README.md

 ## Software Engineering Website

-This is for our group to keep updates of the project we are working on
+This is for our group to keep updates on the project we are working on

 ### Markdown